barryclark/jekyll-now/_posts/2016-07-20-ActiveRecord-and-a-SQL-Query.md

 ---
 layout: post
-title: ActiveRecord ORM and some SQL querying
+title: ActiveRecord ORM and SQL querying
 ---
 So today I got an email for an open Technical Support Engineer role at a company requiring specifically SQL.
 Their schtick was: Take take this test involving some programming questions, basic math, and general people questions then we talk to you.
 That's fine I guess, I wasn't too bad at math and people seem to be moderately simple.
 But wait, they only mention SQL in the ad.
 So I'm thinking to myself, how much SQL do I actually know?
 Turns out, almost none.
 Although I've quite literally written thousands of ActiveRecord statements for my PostgreSQL and SQLite Rails apps.
 It doesn't mean diddly squat.